 Okay, lets be clear, this baby tub is gorgeous to look at.
 It is essentially the iPhone of baby baths and has a couple of luxury features that sets it apart from many of the other baby bath tubs.

 My only gripe with this baby bath tub is that the digital thermometer runs on three AAA batteries.
 Guess what?
 No batteries are included with the bath tub.
 While it is more of a minor inconvenience than anything else, I would have expected batteries to come in the packaging of a premium baby bath tub.
+Otherwise, the ergonomic design (and one-piece design choice), mildew resistant BPA free plastic construction, and digital thermometer make this model the best baby bath tub overall, if you appreciate high tech.

 Best Fold-up Baby Bath Tub